gcapizzi/gcapizzi.github.io/index.md

 ### VMware
 <span class="subtitle">Staff Engineer 1 ⬩ London, United Kingdom ⬩ April 2020–March 2024</span>

-After the aquisition of Pivotal by [VMware](https://www.vmware.com) (now part of [Broadcom](https://www.broadcom.com/)), I joined [VMware Tanzu](https://tanzu.vmware.com) to continue my work in R&D.
+After the acquisition of Pivotal by [VMware](https://www.vmware.com) (now part of [Broadcom](https://www.broadcom.com/)), I joined [VMware Tanzu](https://tanzu.vmware.com) to continue my work in R&D.

 #### Cloud Foundry on Kubernetes

-I was the [Execution Lead](https://github.com/cloudfoundry/community/blob/main/toc/ROLES.md) for the the [Cloud Foundry on Kubernetes Working Group](https://github.com/cloudfoundry/community/blob/main/toc/working-groups/cf-on-k8s.md), focused on porting Cloud Foundry to the Kubernetes platform.
+I was the [Execution Lead](https://github.com/cloudfoundry/community/blob/main/toc/ROLES.md) for the [Cloud Foundry on Kubernetes Working Group](https://github.com/cloudfoundry/community/blob/main/toc/working-groups/cf-on-k8s.md), focused on porting Cloud Foundry to the Kubernetes platform.
 I was responsible for the team's priorities and technical direction on projects like [**Eirini**](https://github.com/cloudfoundry/eirini) and [**Korifi**](https://github.com/cloudfoundry/korifi), a complete rewrite of the Cloud Foundry API on top of Kubernetes.
 We achieved a [remarkable level of compatibility](https://github.com/cloudfoundry/korifi/blob/v0.10.0/docs/api.md) with Cloud Foundry and made Korifi a viable solution for Cloud Foundry users who wish to move to Kubernetes.